MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-get-started.md

 To get started, you create a reflex item in your Fabric workspace.
 From the New menu in the workspace, choose the reflex item.

-## Navigate between Data Mode & Design Mode
+## Navigate between Data Mode and Design Mode

 When you open a reflex, you see two tabs at the bottom of the screen that switch between **data mode** and **design mode**.
 In data mode, you can see your incoming data and assign it to objects.
 In design mode, you build triggers from your objects.
 At first, these will be empty; the next step after creating a reflex is to populate it with your data.